Green tea is so good for you that it's even got researchers raving.

 Why is green tea so good for you?
 "It's all about the catechin content," says Beth Reardon, RD, a Boston nutritionist.
 Catechins are antioxidants that fight and may even prevent cell damage.
 Green tea is not processed much before it is poured in your cup, so it is rich in catechins.

-What’s good for the heart is usually good for the brain, and your brain needs healthy blood vessels, too.
+What’s good for the heart is usually good for the brain; your brain needs healthy blood vessels, too.
 In one Swiss study, MRIs revealed that people who drank green tea had greater activity in the working-memory area of their brains.
 Green tea has also been shown to help block the formation of plaques that are linked to Alzheimer's disease.

 Green tea seems to help keep blood sugar stable in people with diabetes.
-Because catechins lower cholesterol and blood pressure, they can protect against the damage a high-fat diet can cause, Ochner says.
+Because catechins lower cholesterol and blood pressure, they can help protect against the damage a high-fat diet can cause, Ochner says.

 Green tea can help increase and even change your metabolism, so you burn more calories from fat.
 Studies show that green tea can also help you keep weight off once you’ve lost it.